 It was at these jams that a new guy -- one of Robert Novoselic’s pals -- started showing up around 1985.
 As Krist recalls, sometimes various local teens would drop by to have a listen and “there was this one kid who started hanging out there.
 Kurt Cobain.
 He could play guitar, and he was interested in music.
 Like me, he was not interested in, like, sports.
 He was maladjusted or wasn’t interested in the mainstream culture ... searching for something.
 And so I started hanging out with Kurt.
 He was pretty compelling ... always drawing, always doing this expressive work.
 And he had a guitar and an amp” (Hughes, oral history, p.40).

-The guys’ first notion was to try to assemble a Creedence Clearwater Revival cover-band -- replete with Krist on guitar and vocals and Cobain on drums -- with a goal of making a few bucks playing at a local tavern, but that idea crumbled quickly.
-In 1986 Krist and his girlfriend, Shelli Dilley, (they would marry in December, 1989) moved to Phoenix seeking new opportunities.
+The guys' first notion was to try to assemble a Creedence Clearwater Revival cover-band -- replete with Krist on guitar and vocals and Cobain on drums -- with a goal of making a few bucks playing at a local tavern, but that idea crumbled quickly.
+In 1986 Krist and his girlfriend, Shelli Dilley (they would marry in December 1989), moved to Phoenix, Arizona, seeking new opportunities.
 But after six months the couple returned home and Krist hooked up with Cobain again.

 Reunited, Cobain and Krist -- who would take on a succession of menial jobs including working for Root Painting and as a warehouseman at Sears at the mall on Aberdeen’s South Side -- recruited a drummer named Aaron Burckhard.
-Their new band adopted the name Skid Row, and the trio played their first gig: a house party just outside of Raymond, Washington, in March 1987.
-Soon after, Skid Road got a chance to play live on KAOS radio at Olympia’s Evergreen State College.
+In this new band, not yet named, they played their first gig: a beer-bash house party just outside of Raymond, Pacific County, in March 1987.
+Soon after, now using the name Skid Row, they got a chance to play live on KAOS radio at Olympia’s Evergreen State College.
 After messing around with another band name or two, the group finally settled on Nirvana.

 In 1989 Sub Pop issued the band’s first album, Bleach, and Nirvana was sent to tour Europe, along with two other bands being hyped by the label as the new “grunge rock” uprising -- TAD and Mudhoney.
 Among the exciting incidents they experienced was that of arriving in Berlin, Germany, only days after the Berlin Wall fell.
 “It was amazing.
 It’s just one of those moments when history is in the air, and you can just feel it.
 There was a sea change going on, and things changed for the better.
 That whole crony, crappy communism of Eastern Europe just went away” (Hughes, oral history, p.
 63).